Etherex (ETHEREX) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Etherex Historical Price

-According to the latest data gathered on Etherex live price page, the current price of Etherex is 0.1661USD.
+According to the latest data gathered on Etherex live price page, the current price of Etherex is 0.1575USD.
 The circulating supply of Etherex(ETHEREX) is

 In the past 24 hours, Etherex has shown a price movement of